emmanueldev498/Network-Traffic-Analysis-Wireshark-Lab/README.md

 - Infected host `DESKTOP-TEYQ2NR` isolated from network immediately
 - C2 IP `45.131.214.85` blocked at perimeter firewall
 - URI `/fakeurl.htm` blocked at web proxy
-- `DESKTOP-TEYQ2NR notified device submitted for forensic investigation
+- `DESKTOP-TEYQ2NR device should be submitted for forensic investigation
 - SIEM rule updated to alert on future connections to `45.131.214.85`
 - Ticket escalated to Tier 2 for full endpoint forensic analysis